pulumi/docs/content/blog/kubecon-na-2024-roundup/index.md

 [Learn about the crd2pulumi and its recent updates](https://github.com/pulumi/crd2pulumi/pull/143)

-## Conclusion
+## Come Visi8t Us at KubeCon

-These updates continue to make it easier to automate, secure, and manage Kubernetes at scale with Pulumi.
-These new features and updates are helping teams work more efficiently and securely and making their Kubernetes workflows smoother.
+Stop by the Pulumi KubeCon booth, R1, this week to chat with experts on the Pulumi team.
+If you can't make it to KubeCon, [join our workshop](https://www.pulumi.com/resources/pulumi-kubernetes-better-together/) on November 18, 2024, to see how easy it is to manage Kubernetes with Pulumi.